-11Of about 230 SOEs operating before 1997, I was unable to find sector codes for only about 10 SOEs in the database.
-While the Prowess database includes reliable cross-sectional information on these SOEs in the 1990s such as sector codes, consistent annual financial information is not available across years, necessitating the separate digitization of annual financial statements.
+Table 2 presents the summary statistics for inputs and outcomes.
+These information on these SOEs in the 1990s such as sector codes, consistent annual financial information is not available across years, necessitating the separate digitization of annual financial statements.

-12These are estimated separately for each two-digit NIC sector.
+11These are estimated separately for each two-digit NIC sector.

-13I use the "markupest" package for this estimation (Rovigatti (2020)).
+12I use the "markupest" package for this estimation (Rovigatti, 2020).
 For about seven firms, there are too few observations in the sector to estimate the production function, so these are missing.